University Housing and Residence Life and Dining Services

 Miscellaneous Housing Information

-- The university will make all residence hall, room assignments and reassignments as necessary.
+- The university will make all residence hall and room assignments and reassignments as necessary.
 The university cannot guarantee assignment to a particular hall or a specific roommate.
-First preference is given to students who resided in the halls the previous long semester and contracted to return to the halls.
-New applicants are assigned on a space available basis, according to the date that the housing contract is received and provided that the student has been admitted to the university and cleared by the Bacterial Meningitis Vaccination requirement.
-Not placing a deposit or submitting incomplete application forms can also delay the assignment process.
+First priority of residence hall assignment is given to students who have resided in university housing the preceding long semester and contracted to return to the halls.
+Second priority of residence hall assignment is given to new applicants based on the date that the housing agreement, housing deposit and bacterial meningitis record are received in the University Housing and Residence Life Office.
+All applicants must be accepted to the university before a housing assignment can be made.
+In the event that hall reservations reach capacity, overflow students will be assigned to temporary assignments in other areas as long as space is available.
+Students will be reassigned as regular housing becomes available.
+Not placing a deposit or submitting incomplete agreement forms can also delay the assignment process.

 - Due to space limitations, private rooms cannot be reserved in advance.
 Private rooms are assigned from a waiting list after the 12th class day if space is available.
 There is an additional charge for a private room.
 The university does reserve the right to place two people in a room that has been assigned as a private room if space is needed.
 A refund will be made to the person who has paid for a private room (prorated from date the private room is relinquished).

 - In signing a housing agreement, the student agrees to reside in that room for the time specified in the agreement.
 This agreement is personal and may not be transferred or assigned to another person.
 If the student fails to enroll at the university, advance notice of residence hall cancellation must be provided in writing.
 Under the terms of the housing agreement, moving from the residence hall without an authorized release from the agreement will not terminate the student's fiscal obligations.